Kindred (novel): Style Kindred 's plot is non linear; rather, it begins in the middle of its end and contains several flashbacks that connect events in the present and past. In an interview, Butler acknowledged that she split the ending into a "Prologue" and an "Epilogue" so as to "involve the reader and make him or her ask a lot of questions" that could not be answered until the end of the story. Missy Dehn Kubitschek sees this framing of Dana's adventures as Butler's way to highlight the significance of slavery to what Americans consider their contemporary identity. Because "Prologue" occurs after Dana travels in time and "Epilogue" concludes with a message on the necessity to confront the past, we experience the story as Dana's understanding of what we have yet to understand ourselves, while the "Epilogue" speaks about the importance of this understanding. Roslyn Nicole Smith proposes that Butler's framing of the story places Dana literally and figuratively in media res so as to take her out of that in media res; that is, to indicate Dana's movement from "a historically fragmented Black woman, who defines herself solely on her contemporary experiences" to "a historically integrated identity" who has knowledge of and a connection to her history.Kindred 's story is further fragmented by Dana's report of her time traveling, which uses flashbacks to connect the present to the past. Robert Crossley sees this "foreshortening" of the past and present as a "lesson in historical realities." Because the story is told from the first-person point of view of Dana, readers feel they are witnessing firsthand the cruelty and hardships that many slaves faced every day in the South and so identify with Dana's gut-wrenching reactions to the past. This autobiographical voice, along with Dana's harrowing recollection of the brutality of slavery and her narrow escape from it, is one of the key elements that have made critics classify Kindred as a neo-slave narrative.

 Butler also uses Alice as Dana's doppelgänger to compare how their decisions are a reflection of their environment.
 According to Missy Dehn Kubitschek, each woman seems to see a reflection of herself in the other; each is the vision of what could be (could have been) the possible fate of the other given different circumstances.
 According to Bedore, Butler's use of repetition blurs the lines between the past and present relationships.
-As time goes on, Alice and Rufus’ relationship begins to seem more like a miserable married couple while Dana and Kevin become somewhat distant.
+As time goes on, Alice and Rufus's relationship begins to seem more like a miserable married couple while Dana and Kevin become somewhat distant.

 Background

-Butler wrote Kindred specifically to respond to a young man involved in black consciousness raising.
-He felt ashamed of what he considered the subservience of older generations of African Americans, saying they were traitors and he wanted to kill them.
+Butler wrote Kindred specifically in response to a young man involved in black consciousness raising.
+The man felt ashamed of what he considered the subservience of older generations of African Americans, claiming that they were traitors and stating that he wanted to kill them.
 Butler disagreed with this view.
-She believed that a historical context had to be given so that the lives of the older generations of African Americans could be understood as the silent, courageous resistance that it was, a means of survival.
+She believed that a historical context had to be given so that the lives of the older generations of African Americans could be understood as the silent, courageous resistance that it was – a means of survival.
 She decided to create a contemporary character and send her (originally it was a him) back to slavery, to explore how difficult a modern person would find it to survive in such harsh conditions.
 As Butler said in a 2004 interview with Allison Keyes, she "set out to make people feel history."

 Butler's field research in Maryland also influenced her writing of Kindred.
 She traveled to the Eastern Shore to Talbot County where she wandered a bit.
 She also conducted research at the Enoch Pratt Free Library in Baltimore and the Maryland Historical Society.
 She toured Mount Vernon, the plantation home of America's first president, George Washington.
 At the time, guides referred to the slaves as "servants" and avoided referring to the estate as a former slave plantation.
-Butler also spent time reading slave narratives, including the autobiography of Fredrick Douglass, who escaped and became an abolitionist leader.
+Butler also spent time reading slave narratives, including the autobiography of Frederick Douglass, who escaped and became an abolitionist leader.
 She read many grim accounts, but decided she needed to moderate events in her book in order to attract enough readers.